yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Data-Import/02-building-custom-importer.md

-﻿# Building Custom Data Importer -- In Progress
+﻿# Building Custom Data Importer

 This section will guide you through building your own data importer of a specific type.
 All steps described below are based on a real example of importing product images from a CSV file.